calcuis/library-decoder/README.md

 `functionDelegateCall`(address target, bytes memory data, string memory errorMessage): Calls a contract function using the delegatecall opcode and returns an error message if the call fails.

-The `Base64` library is used to encode binary data as a `Base64` string.
+Last but not least, the `Base64` library is used to encode binary data as a `Base64` string.
 It consists of a single function, encode, which takes a bytes type argument and returns a string type value.

 The implementation of the encode function is based on a lookup table that maps the binary values to their Base64 equivalents.
 The table is defined as a constant string within the library.